-Chairman of the Managing Board and Chief Executive Officer of STMicroelectronics Professional address: 128, avenue du Maréchal de Lattre de Tassigny Number of Legrand shares held: 500 Aged 62 (1) 87000 Limoges French citizen Education Term of office École Nationale Supérieure d'Arts et Métiers (ENSAM) à Paris.
-Date of 1 st appointment: 2021 Expiry date of current term of office: 2024 Professional Background Jean-Marc Chéry has been President of the Directorships and other roles held in co in France or abroad during the last five Managing Board and Chief Executive Officer of STMicroelectronics since 2018.
-He is the sole member of the Managing Board and is Chairman of STMicroelectronics's Executive Directorships and other roles within the Legrand Group Directorships and other roles outside the Legrand Group Committee.
-Current: Current: Jean-Marc Chéry began his career in the Director of Legrand Companies French group Matra.
+Chairman of the Managing Board and Chief Executive Officer of STMicroelectronics

+École Nationale Supérieure d'Arts et Métiers (ENSAM) à Paris.

+Jean-Marc Chéry has been President of the Managing Board and Chief Executive Officer of STMicroelectronics since 2018.
+He is the sole member of the Managing Board and is Chairman of STMicroelectronics's Executive Committee.

+Jean-Marc Chéry began his career in the French group Matra.
 In 1986, he joined Thomson Semiconducteurs (which became STMicroelectronics) and held various management positions, rising to lead STMicroelectronics's fabs.
 In 2008, he was promoted to Chief Technology Officer.
 In 2014, he was appointed as Chief Operating Officer.
 In 2017, he was appointed Deputy CEO.

-Over the last five financial years: None STMicroelectronics President of the Managing Board (since 2018) Chief Executive Officer (since 2018) Sole member of the Managing Board (since 2018) Chairman of the Executive Committee (since 2018) Jean-Marc Chéry is also President of the Council of France-Malaysia Business Leaders of Medef International and member of the Board of Directors at the Global Semiconductor Alliance (GSA) since 2022.
+Jean-Marc Chéry is also President of the Council of France-Malaysia Business Leaders of Medef International and member of the Board of Directors at the Global Semiconductor Alliance (GSA) since 2022.
 In July 2019, Jean-Marc Chéry was awarded the title of Chevalier de la Légion d'Honneur by the Ministry of the Economy and Finance.

+Directorships and other roles held in companies or other types of organization in France or abroad during the last five financial years

+■ Director of Legrand

+- STMicroelectronics - President of the Managing Board (since 2018) - Chief Executive Officer (since 2018) - Sole member of the Managing Board (since 2018) - Chairman of the Executive Committee (since 2018)

-Non-corporate roles President of the Council of France- Malaysia Business Leaders of Medef International (since 2018) Member of the Board of Directors at the Global Semiconductor Alliance (GSA) (since 2022) Over the last five financial years: Companies STMicroelectronics Deputy General Manager (until 2018) Non-corporate roles President of ESIA (until 2021) President of the European Microelectronics Research and Development Program AENEAS (until 2021) Listed company.
+- President of the Council of France-Malaysia Business Leaders of Medef International (since 2018) - Member of the Board of Directors at the Global Semiconductor Alliance (GSA) (since 2022)

+- STMicroelectronics - Deputy General Manager (until 2018)

+- President of ESIA (until 2021) - President of the European Microelectronics Research and Development Program AENEAS (until 2021)

-(1) Age as at March 15, 2023, the date on which the Board of Directors approved the Management Report.
+- Listed company. - (1) Age as at March 15, 2023, the date on which the Board of Directors approved the Management Report.